mbaumer/us_hep_funding/docs/_states/AR.md

 <a name="AR-04"></a>
 [Back to top](#top)
 ## AR-04 -- Rep. Bruce Westerman (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AR-04)
-## Committees
-Bruce Westerman is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019